flectra-hq/documentation-user/livechat/livechat.rst

 Add the live chat to an external website
 ========================================

-If your website was not created with Odoo, go to the Live Chat module and then select the channel to be linked.
+If your website was not created with Flectra, go to the Live Chat module and then select the channel to be linked.
 There, you can simply copy paste the code available into your website.
 A specific url you can send to customers or suppliers for them to access the live chat is also